Colourful New Year show took Kolding by storm

 Large red lanterns were hung around the space, contributing to the atmosphere when the doors of Kolding Theatre opened, on Friday January 26, for a big-production New Year show by Jilin Art Troupe.
-The event was the result of a collaboration between IBA Confucius Classroom and the Chinese Embassy.
+The event was the result of a collaboration between IBA Confucius Institute and the Chinese Embassy.

-The aim of the Confucius Classroom
+The aim of the Confucius Institute

 The performance offered a symphony of musical numbers for Chinese lute and flute, swinging dance numbers with impressive, gold-patterned outfits, and not least a magician, who drew smiles all around, especially from the younger members of the audience.